Tech

 Michael

-I think one other main factor is the cross browser aspect.
+I think one other main factor is the cross browser testing aspect.
 Usually when you look into dev organizations, a lot of testing is happening on Chrome only.
 Depending on who's using your application that you're developing.
 But typically, especially for publicly facing websites, you can't really control what kind of browsers people are using.
 So you have to make sure that all the different browsers are covered in your testing.
 That's also something where Selenium Grid helps.
 So you can have any browser, any browser version, any kind of operating system, browser and version combination at scale in a Selenium Grid.

 Joe